-Be thorough – When you’re giving instructions for the tasks you’d like completed by your VA, imagine you were doing the task yourself – what information would you need to complete the task effectively?
+1. – BE thorough – When you’re giving instructions for the tasks you’d like completed by your VA, imagine you were doing the task yourself for the first time – what information would you need to complete the task effectively?

-Be-ware of tone – When communicating via email, the recipient of your correspondence is unable to judge tone or read your body language.
-Something that would be perfectly acceptable to say when you are face-to-face and are able to smile and place inflection in your voice, might come across as offensive or curt in text.
+2. – BE-ware of tone – When communicating via email, the recipient of your correspondence is unable to judge tone or read your body language.
+Something that would be fine to say when you are face-to-face and are able to smile and place inflection in your voice, might come across as offensive or curt in text.
 It’s always good to re-read your email to ensure it is conveying the right message to your Virtual Assistant.
 This applies to all email correspondence really!
 The use of exclamations marks, humour and emoticons can also build rapport with your Virtual Assistant.

-Be verbal – While communicating solely by email can work – I do have a client to whom I’ve never spoken – it is ideal to have a verbal conversation every so often.
-This conversation can be via Skype, telephone or in person, if you both are geographically close to one another.
+4. – BE verbal – While communicating solely by email can work, and does happen in this highly connected world, it is ideal to have a verbal conversation every so often.
+This conversation can be via Skype, telephone or in person (if you both are geographically close to one another).
 It is great for maintaining a healthy working relationship and for updating each other on any news that might not get covered in email correspondence.

 So if you communicate well with your VA, you both may enjoy a productive and cooperative working relationship for many months or years to come!

 Now it’s your turn, do you have any tips to add to the above list?